ecmwf/anemoi-configs/configs/aifs/aifs-single-mse-1.0/README.md

 </div>

 To find out more information regarding the specifications and differences, please see the ECMWF Confluence page about the implementation [here](https://confluence.ecmwf.int/display/FCST/Implementation+of+AIFS+Single+v1).

+This contains information about the configurations used to make the AIFS, if you wish to get the inference checkpoint, please find it here https://huggingface.co/ecmwf/aifs-single-1.0.

 ### Description